 Ambassador Pierre-Richard Prosper, then leading the administration's Office for War Crimes Issues, said that the US had not ruled out the possibility that it would allow the Security Council to refer cases to the Court in the US interest, but he also said that that "the ICC should not expect any support or cooperation from the United States government."

 On March 31, 2005 the Security Council passed Resolution 1593 referring the situation in Darfur, Sudan to the ICC.
 Four Security Council members - the United States, Algeria, Brazil and China - abstained from voting.
 In explaining its vote, the US stated that it did not veto the referral due to the need of the international community to work together to end the impunity in Sudan.
-While the resolution provided for the protection of US nationals from investigation or prosecution and stated that the UN would bear none of the costs associated with the referral, the US abstention marked a major shift in practice away from its overt hostility toward the Court.
+While, at US insistence, the resolution provided for the protection of US nationals from investigation or prosecution, and stated that the UN would bear none of the costs associated with the referral, the US abstention marked a major shift in practice away from its overt hostility toward the Court.

 Following the Security Council referral, the Bush Administration continued to signal acceptance of the Court, at least in the context of Darfur.
 In May 2005, US Deputy Secretary of State Robert Zoellick stated in a briefing on Sudan that the role of the ICC in Sudan sends "a signal about accountability" and is "a useful deterrence against others and allows us to emphasize a tool about the need to stop violence."
-In November 2005, Zoellick stated that while the ICC Prosecutor will try to focus on major perpetrators in his investigations, he recognized that for the process of accountability to take hold, Sudanese action must be taken.
+In November 2005, Zoellick stated that while the ICC Prosecutor will try to focus on major perpetrators of atrocities in Sudan in his investigations, he recognized that for the process of accountability to take hold, Sudan's government must also investgate.
 Also in November 2005, US Assistant Secretary of State for African Affairs Jendayi Frazer told the House International Relations Committee "that if the ICC requires assistance, the United States stands ready for any assistance ... because we don't want to see impunity for any of these actors."
 In July 2008, the State Department acknowledged that it was considering an information request from the ICC.